A few words from Gary Levermore (Red Dand PR) about the album we created with H2SO4:

-‘Love & Death’ explores the more poetic and visionary aspects of the quartet’s world view, romantic and futuristic and reflecting the timeless calculus: Love versus Death.
+‘Love & Death’ explores the more poetic and visionary aspects of the quartet’s worldview, romantic and futuristic and reflecting the timeless calculus: Love versus Death.

 “The work process was fast and fluid,” says Phillips of his role as co-producer/mixer.
 “I picked out some key songs that Graham and James had already recorded and got a few raw ideas together before playing them to Guy, who would either do nothing at all or completely turn them on their head.
 Neither of us was sure what we were dealing with but almost every track we worked up sounded great.
 However, it wasn’t until we played them to a friend who came up with the final album running order that we knew we’d got something special on our hands.”